quylecode/project_clock_desk/documents/README.md

 6. Create a Pull Request with a detailed description of the changes you have made.
 7. Wait for feedback and make any requested changes from the code reviewer.
 8. Once your Pull Request is approved, thank you for your contribution and support!
 * **Note**: Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please submit a pull request or open an issue on the project's [GitHub repository](https://github.com/vyluu-itr/07-2023-itr-intern-group-2/tree/main/final_project).
+If you find any issues or have suggestions for improvements, please submit a pull request or open an issue on the project's [GitHub repository](https://github.com/quylecode/project_clock_desk).

-## License
-This project is licensed under the [ISO/27001 License](https://www.iso.org/standard/27001).
-Please see the LICENSE file for more details.

 ## Demo Smart Desk Clock
 Below are a few typical features of Smart Desk Clock